osrf/gazebo_tutorials/contrib_code/tutorial.md

 # Test coverage

+The goal is to achieve 100% line and branch coverage.
+However, this is not always possible due to complexity issues, analysis tools misreporting coverage, and time constraints.
+Coverage of 90% line and 75% branch coverage would be great, however this is not a hard requirement.
+Do not let those coverage numbers stop you from writing more complete tests.
+Try to write as complete of a test suite as possible, and use the coverage analysis tools as guide.

 Gazebo has a build target called `make coverage` that will produce a code coverage report.
 You'll need [lcov](http://ltp.sourceforge.net/coverage/lcov.php) and [gcov](https://gcc.gnu.org/onlinedocs/gcc/Gcov.html) installed.

 1. In your `build` folder, compile Gazebo with `-DCMAKE_BUILD_TYPE=Coverage`